 This sculpture represents a female hare.
 It is located on Tiergärtnertorplatz within sight of the Albrecht Dürer House.
 The artwork was created in 1984 by Jürgen Goertz.
 No doubt he plays with his work on the Young Hare, which was painted in 1502 by Albrecht Dürer.
 [German]

 This sculpture was created in 1987 by Polish artist Igor Mitoraj.
 It is located near the Old Town Hall on the Lower Bridge in Bamberg.
 In the background, you can see Michelsberg Abbey, which is currently being renovated.
 [German]

 This fountain in the Fährstraße is a work of the sculptor Günter Kaden.
 The artist created the basin carved from a boulder and the three bronze figures in 2003.
 The Fährstraße is situated in the city of Stralsund which is part of the world heritage site ‘Historic Centres of Stralsund and Wismar’.
 [German]

 The Donkey Fountain (Eselsbrunnen) on the Old Market (Alter Markt) in Halle (Saale) was built in 1913.
 The bronze sculpture was created by the sculptor Heinrich Keiling.
 The man who walks with a donkey over a rug of roses refers to an old legend.
 [German]

 This sculpture is one of twelve donor portraits located in the west choir of Naumburg Cathedral.
-Due of the beauty of the depicted lady it is the most famous one of the twelve.
-The name of the lady was Uta von Ballenstedt, but in general people just call the sculpture Uta of Naumburg.
+Due to the beauty of the depicted lady, it is the most famous one of the twelve.
+The name of the lady was Uta von Ballenstedt, but in general, people just call the sculpture Uta of Naumburg.